Colorado Springs Parental Kidnapping Defense Attorneys

 Parental kidnapping is also known as custodial interference.
 It is a crime that involves kidnapping your own child.
 It can happen when one parent tries to prevent the other from spending time with the child, despite court-ordered custody or visitation, or when a non-custodial parent refuses to return the child after a visit.
 If you have been accused of parental kidnapping, our Colorado Springs criminal defense attorney at The Bussey Law Firm, P.C. can help.

 We know just how confusing and devastating a parental kidnapping charge can be.
 Don’t you have a right to spend time with your child?
 How is taking your own child on a trip a criminal defense?
 Will I ever be allowed to see my child again after this charge?
-Our attorneys understand how upsetting this time must be for you.
+Our Colorado Springs criminal defense lawyers understand how upsetting this time must be for you.
 That’s why you need an experienced criminal defense attorney at your side.
 We may not be able to reverse the damage that has been done, but we can certainly answer your questions, guide you through the legal process, and fight for your rights in court.
 The prosecution started building their case the moment you were charged, so don’t waste any time in calling us at (719) 475-2555, so that we can start building yours.

 Parental kidnapping occurs when one parent unlawfully takes a child away from the parent with legal custody.
 It may involve leaving the state with the child, without special permission from the court.
 To commit parental kidnapping, you must know you are acting without parental rights or privileges at the time.

-Federal laws prohibiting parental kidnapping include the Parental Kidnapping Prevention Act (PKPA) and the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
+Federal laws prohibiting parental kidnapping include the Parental Kidnapping Prevention Act (PKPA) and the Uniform Child Custody Jurisdiction and Enforcement Act ( UCCJEA).
 Like most states, Colorado has signed the UCCJEA.
 This means, if your child lives in Colorado and you took the child across the state line, the laws and custody orders in Colorado will apply.

 If you have been accused of parental kidnapping, you may be facing felony charges.
 Custody order violations are a felony in Colorado.
 Under state law, any person, including a parent, is prohibited from enticing a child to leave the custodial parent or taking a child away from custody care.